irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 | PriorityOne Bank                          | $34,395     |  500 | SERVICE-ALL REPAIR SERVICE, LLC | 10 PIEDMONT RD, PETAL MS 39465                   |
 | Celtic Bank Corporation                   | $2,253      |  500 | SHERAH MOSS                     | 415 FILLMORE, CORINTH MS 38834                   |

-From this list, we can see an incredible range of loan amounts for the same 500 jobs retained, from $2,253 to $10,000,000.
+The loan amounts for companies that retained 500 jobs vary widely from $2,253 to $10,000,000.

-This leads us to investigate the dollars spent to save each job.
-There are some businesses in Mississippi which took hundreds of thousands to save one or two jobs and others which took only a couple thousand to save over a hundred jobs.
+We looked at the amount of money compared to the number of jobs.
+Some businesses in Mississippi received hundreds of thousands to save one or two jobs.
+Other received a few thousand to save more than 100 jobs.

-These are the businesses which received the most and least money per job reportedly retained.
+These are the businesses that received the most and least money per job retained:

 | Lending Bank                          | Amount     | Jobs | Cost     | Business Name                      | Business Address                        |
 | :------------------------------------ | :--------- | ---: | :------- | :--------------------------------- | :-------------------------------------- |